 In this article, we will see an outline of Erlang vs Haskell.
-In this Haskell is a programming language for Computers.
-It is purely statically typed functional language which comes with the essence of modularity and multi-purpose use.
+In this, Haskell is a programming language for Computers.
+It is a purely statically typed functional language that comes with the essence of modularity and multi-purpose use.
 The language is named after Haskell Brooks Curry, whose deeds in mathematics are the result of today’s state of functional languages.
-Haskell being a Functional Programming Language has been particularly fabricated to handle list processing and symbolic computation.
-Functional programming is similar to functions in mathematics, hence can be added as well as multiplied, etc. Being a functional language, Haskell tells the computer “what it is” rather than asking “what to do” and “how to do” as per other conventional languages.
-Haskell has statically typed language which helps the developer not to mention types for all the variables declared and it is modular also which makes it easy to use and cost-effective.
+Haskell being a Functional Programming Language, has been particularly fabricated to handle list processing and symbolic computation.
+Functional programming is similar to functions in mathematics; hence it can be added as well as multiplied, etc. Being a functional language, Haskell tells the computer “what it is” rather than asking “what to do” and “how to do” as per other conventional languages.
+Haskell has statically typed language, which helps the developer not mention types for all the variables declared.
+It is modular also, which makes it easy to use and cost-effective.

 Similar to Haskell, Erlang is also a functional programming language with also having a runtime environment.
 This Programming Language has integral support for robustness, concurrency, and distribution.
-Correlating with the other functional language, it also targets on evaluating expressions, rather than executing commands, where the functions are utilized by expressions to conclude basic values.
+Correlating with the other functional language also targets evaluating expressions rather than executing commands, where expressions utilize the functions to conclude basic values.
 Even though Erlang is a functional language, it shares some of its likes with Java as it supports the concept of multithreading and has a virtual machine.
 Java language is focused on Web development, whereas Erlang has its expertise in robust servers and embedded systems.
-Erlang is an open-source language and it is highly used by programmers due to its capability to make robust programs and work on distributed computers within a network.
+Erlang is an open-source language, and it is highly used by programmers due to its capability to make robust programs and work on distributed computers within a network.

 Head to Head Comparison between Erlang vs Haskell (Infographics)

 Below is the top 9 Comparison between Erlang vs Haskell: